awslabs/ecs-refarch-continuous-deployment/README.md

 #### [Cluster](templates/ecs-cluster.yaml)

-  An ECS cluster backed by an Auto Scaling group of EC2 instances running the Amazon ECS-optimized AMI.
+  An ECS cluster optionally backed by an Auto Scaling group of EC2 instances running the Amazon ECS-optimized AMI for the EC2 launch type.

 #### [Load Balancer](templates/load-balancer.yaml)